 Learn how to make a crochet chain, this is a basic foundation for any project and it’s very easy to make.

 It looks very similar to a braid and involves building stitches from a single piece of yarn, as with all crochet.

-Once you have your chain you can use it to make many other projects.
+Once you have your chain you can use it to craft many other crochet projects.

-In this post you will see a step by step photo tutorial and a video tutorial.
+Below, you will see a step-by-step photo tutorial and a video tutorial.

 You can also view the video tutorial on my YouTube channel here.

 For this tutorial, I am using a 10 mm/US 15 hook and super bulky yarn.

 This is a mixtape yarn/super bulky – you can check your yarn’s label to check the yarn weight.